JaBaconn/JakinWade.github.io/projects/bittersweet-invitation.md

 But sadly, a global setback called Covid-19 happened and the trip was eventually canceled due to obvious health concerns.

-This was a very humbling experience. however, I believe that just knowing I was a member of an orchestra invited to Carnegie Hall to perform, is a massive accomplishment in itself.
+This was a very humbling experience.
+However, I believe that just knowing I was a member of an orchestra invited to Carnegie Hall to perform, is a massive accomplishment in itself.